jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 `017-PhILR_PCoA_summaries.R`, and the output files for each combination are in `00-documentation` under `philr_permanova_*_summary.tsv`.

-Individual plots can be seen in `04-analysis/screening/philr.backup`

-More specific comparisons of different parameters can be seen in Figures R18-20.
+Individual plots of each of the PCoAs and additional considerations can be seen in `04-analysis/screening/philr.backup` More specific comparisons of different parameters can be seen in Figures R19-21.
+For discussion of the results, refer to the main publication.

-Given the sparse nature of our data, we compared between two zero-replacement methods.
-This was performed with the script `02-scripts.backup/017-PhILR_PCoA_ZeroReplacementComparison_20190527.Rmd`.
+Of particular note, given the sparse nature of our data, we compared between two zero-replacement methods.
+This was performed with the script `02-scripts.backup/017-PhILR_PCoA_ZeroReplacementComparison_20190527.Rmd`, and we observed little differences (Figure R19).

 ---